 “But obviously, to finish up the round with a birdie to bring it back to even was good.
 I think it could have been much worse.”

 On the domestic front, seasoned local golfer Jean Chua leads the contingent of nine Malaysians after finishing on-par with a score of 71.

-Chua said, “The course treated me really well and I had fun today.
+, “The course treated me really well and I had fun today.
 I arrived past midnight on Wednesday morning, so I hadn’t really seen the course, but I was really happy with my irons and my driver towards the end warmed up a little bit.
 My putting saved me quite a bit on the back nine.